Amid Northern Ireland's chaos, is there an economic argument for a United Ireland? | DW | 29.04.2021

 "Purely from an economic perspective, there may be more support towards unification," he said.
 "Besides the political, the pure economic logic moves towards unification.
 There is no doubt about it."

-But the question of what a United Ireland would actually look like remains as elusive as ever, and that means it is very difficult to accurately model a unified economy.
+The question of what a United Ireland would look like remains as elusive as ever, and that means it is very difficult to accurately model a unified economy.

 In Northern Ireland, even issues like economics can break down along tribal or political lines.
 But Alex Kane, a political commentator who previously worked for the Ulster Unionist Party, believes Brexit has created a fundamental political shift.